‘The fighter jet era has passed’, Elon Musk tells U.S. pilots

 “The Joint Strike Fighter, there should be a competitor.
 That’s a controversial subject, but I don’t consider it’s healthy to have only one provider,” Musk said, and later tweeted that the F-35’s competitor should be a drone.

-Musk also predicted that the Chinese economy would likely surpass the United States’ by at least two-fold.
+Musk also predicted that the Chinese economy would likely surpass the United States by at least two-fold.

-“A thing that will feel quite strange is that China’s economy is probably going to be at least twice as big the U.S. economy, maybe three times,” according to Musk.
+“A thing that will feel quite strange is that China’s economy is probably going to be at least twice as big as the U.S. economy, maybe three times,” according to Musk.

 “The foundation of war is economics.
 If you’ve half the resources of the counterparty, then you better be real innovative,” Musk said.
 “If you’re not, you’re going to lose.”